 Historical development of handball: The handball was not always forbidden in football.
-This applies in particular to the laws and regulations from the 1st half of the 19th century, which are reminiscent of the rugby game.
+This applies in particular to the Laws of the Game and regulations from the 1st half of the 19th century, which are reminiscent of the rugby game.
 But also the early association football codes, which did not allow handball, as well as the FA Rules themselves, there were two types of handball that were or are still allowed: the fair catch (still exists today in rugby and American football) and the goalkeeper handball (still allowed).
 A fair catch is catching a ball before it touches the ground.
 It was banned in rules of the FA and the Sheffield FA in 1871.
 In rugby and American football, if the ball is catch directly, one has the choice between a fair catch (lifting the arm (previously scratching a mark on the ground with the heel), then a free kick from this point) or running with the ball in the arm.
 Till 1871, the fair catch was the only possibility to get a free kick.
 It was not until 1874, three years after the prohibition of the Fair Catch, that the free kick was introduced as a punishment for the disobeying team.
 The handball of field players was, as already said, always forbidden.
-Since 1902, however, according to the text of the laws, a decision is made between intentional and unintentional handball and only intentional handball is punishable.
+Since 1902, however, according to the text of the Laws of the Game, a decision is made between intentional and unintentional handball and only intentional handball is punishable.
 This was the last change concerning the handball – till now.
 Only in 2015, the Football Association of Wales propose to ban handball in principle and no longer distinguish between intentional and unintentional handball – it was not adopted.

 An illegal handball (= after a throw-in or deliberate return pass) by the goalkeeper in his or her own penalty area is not sanctioned with a yellow or red card.
 The game continues with an indirect free kick.